-RJ Montes, branch manager at Dupaco’s Pennsylvania Avenue branch, helped Soler with her mortgage loan.
-Her determination to make her goal a reality so quickly was nothing short of impressive, Montes says.
+Dupaco’s RJ Montes helped Soler with her home loan.
+Her determination to make her goal a reality so quickly was nothing short of impressive, Montes said.

 But there was another key to Soler’s success: She had chosen the right goal to work toward.
 There was a purpose behind the savings.

 “I had never really considered homeownership, but when I realized it would lead to security and equity, I had a little more passion about it,” Soler said.
 “Understanding what it is you’re saving for and why you’re saving for it is that driving force to hang on even when times get tough, because you’re working toward something bigger than the needs of today.”

 Saving for homeownership is just the beginning for Soler.
 She has a working list of needs and wants for her new home, and she plans to establish a new Dupaco savings account for those projects.